Shagital/adonisjs-crud-generator/README.md

 '@shagital/crud-generator/src/Commands/ModelGeneratorCommand',
 '@shagital/crud-generator/src/Commands/ViewGeneratorCommand',
 ```
 - The default admin email is `administrator@webmail.com`.
-You can change the password before running migration
+You can change the email before running migration
 - Run migration `adonis migration:run` to create admin user and set up roles and permissions
+- Start your adonis app `adonis serve`
 - Cd to the vue app directory `cd /resources/views/admin`
 - Run `npm install` or `yarn install` to install dependencies
 - At this point, your admin dashboard should be ready to use